mountblue/life-skills-track/listening-and-assertive-communication.md

 When do you switch into Passive Aggressive (sarcasm/gossiping/taunts/silent treatment and others) communication styles in your day to day life?

 #### Question 8
 How can you make your communication assertive?
-You can analyse the videos  and then think what steps you can apply in your own life?
+You can watch and analyse the videos, then think what would be a few steps you can apply in your own life?
 (Watch the videos first before answering this question.)